-GARDEN ROUTE NEWS - The Garden Route has always been a drawcard for outdoor sport, offering some of the most diverse and beautiful mountain biking and running trails anywhere.
+GARDEN ROUTE DISTRICT SPORT NEWS - The environment of the Garden Route has always been a major drawcard for outdoor sport, offering some of the most diverse and beautiful mountain biking and running trails anywhere.

 In December of 2011, around a campfire deep in the Karoo, the seed for a unique mountain bike event was planted.